How is technology improving security in the hotel industry?

 User management

-As hotels scale, more users are added to their systems which largely increases the risk of internal security breaches, e.g. via shared accounts, weak passwords and dormant users.
-And given that property management operations are dynamic, especially with high staff turnover, this is clearly a concern.
-In fact, Verizon reports that 74% of all breaches involve the “human element”, meaning human errors, privilege misuse, use of stolen credentials or social engineering.
+As hotels scale, adding more users increases the risk of internal security breaches - from shared accounts and weak passwords to inactive users left with access.
+High staff turnover and constantly changing property operations only amplify the issue.
+In fact, Verizon reports that 74% of breaches involve the “human element,” including user error, privilege misuse, stolen credentials or social engineering.

 Some of the primary user management security measures are: